jamf/JAWA/README.md

 > RHEL/Rocky 8 ships Python 3.6, neither of which satisfies JAWA's dependencies — use Ubuntu 22.04
 > or later, or RHEL/Rocky 9 or later.
 >
+> **Upgrading the OS of an existing JAWA server.** If your JAWA host is on Ubuntu 20.04, reaching a
+> supported platform means an in-place distribution upgrade (`do-release-upgrade`).
+That upgrade can
+> leave nginx no longer serving JAWA — the console becomes unreachable even though the `jawa`
+> service is running. **Re-run the JAWA installer after the distribution upgrade completes** and
+> choose the upgrade option; it rewrites and re-enables JAWA's nginx site, which restores the
+> console.
+Take a snapshot of the server before starting, as with any distribution upgrade.
+>
 > The installer checks this **before it touches an existing install** and stops with the detected
 > version if the host is below Python 3.9.
 The specific blocker is Werkzeug: its patched releases
 > require Python 3.9 or later, and no patched Werkzeug exists for 3.8, so a 3.8 host cannot run